 - Not have their playing tendencies revealed before they even play a hand

-In the end this keeps Ignition Poker tables with a 5-10% higher flop percentage over their peers and that’s an enormous draw.
+In the end, this gives Ignition Poker tables a 5-10% higher flop percentage over their peers and that’s an enormous draw.

 If grinders complain you know they’re doing it right